Toilet Paper (South Park): Plot

-Mrs. Streibel, the art teacher, gives the boys detention for making a phallus out of clay in art class.
+Mrs. Streibel, the art teacher, gives the boys detention for making a phallus out of clay and talking back to her in art class.
 Enraged, they take revenge by toilet papering her house that night.
 Kyle is horrified to discover that she has kids and soon regrets the deed, later having nightmares about it.
 The next day, the boys are called to the counsellor's office, and Cartman comes up with a ridiculously elaborate alibi involving Ally Sheedy and Scientologists.
 With Kyle struggling to comprehend the details of this convoluted story, Cartman grows concerned that he may confess.
 Cartman decides to eliminate the risk of Kyle confessing by taking matters into his own hands.
-He takes Kyle on a boat ride on Stark's Pond and begins to beat him to death with a wiffle bat, which was the only weapon he could afford.
+He takes Kyle on a boat ride on Stark's Pond and tries to beat him to death with a wiffle bat, which was the only weapon he could afford.
 Kyle, nevertheless, is so guilt-ridden that he does not defend himself.

 Officer Barbrady absurdly exaggerates the weight of the crime and begins an investigation (since he really has nothing better to do that day), but is unable to come up with any solid leads.
 He seeks help from Josh Myers, a convicted toilet-paperer, who is serving a three-week sentence in Park County Juvenile Hall for toilet papering over 600 houses in less than a year.
 After several interviews, during which Josh applies psychological pressure on Barbrady, he comes a little closer to solving the case.
 Later, Barbrady forces a confession out of Butters after injecting him with sodium pentothal and interrogating him for over forty hours, but Butters' parents, furious, arrive to absolve him for confessing to a crime that he did not commit, which he has apparently done before.
 After seeing Butters get in trouble for their actions, Stan and Kenny are finally convinced that they ought to confess.
 Stan tells Cartman that, if he has a conscience, he will do the same.
 Cartman, however, is completely oblivious to the concept of "feeling bad for other people" and is utterly bewildered at his friends' reasoning.
 He attempts to kill all three of them in a last-ditch attempt, but fails due to once again using the wiffle bat.